Mediatek-Cloud/mcs-resources/content/zh-CN/tutorial/7688_fota_tutorial.md

 ### Step 3.
 Pushing firmware to devices

-When the 7688 development board is connected, you will see the Push button turn green.
+When the 7688 DUO development board is connected, you will see the Push button turn green.
 And you can click to push the firmware to the 7688 development board.

 ![](../images/7688/img_7688_49.png)